 - Relax the core while taking deep breaths.

-- Retain the posture as long as it is comfortable.
+- Retain the posture for as long as it is comfortable.

-Benefits: Stretches the spine, quadriceps, and shoulders; improves blood circulation and relieves tiredness of legs; improves digestion and posture.
+Possible benefits: Stretches the spine, quadricepsiXThe group of muscles in front of the thigh , and shoulders; improves blood circulation and relieves tiredness of legs; improves digestion and posture.

 Caution: If the hips don’t rest comfortably on the yoga mat, use a yoga block in between.